Raiktor: Campaigning with the Normans

 Passing over into the Balkans, he accompanied Guiscard in the Norman's attempt to take the important city of Dyrrachium.
 Robert approached the city and declared he was there to restore his son-in-law Michael to the throne of Byzantium.
 The city governor declared that if they were to see Michael and recognize him, they would immediately open the gates and hand the city over to him.
 Raiktor was paraded before the city walls in a magnificent procession, escorted by soldiers and nobles, with a band playing music to accompany him.
 But when the city defenders saw him, they shouted insults at Raiktor, swearing that they did not recognize him.
 Seeing that his ruse was not working, Guiscard settled down for a lengthy siege.

-Nevertheless, word soon reached Alexios that Raiktor was deceiving a good many people, and increasing the numbers of Guiscard's troops.
+Nevertheless, word soon reached Alexios that Raiktor was deceiving many people, and increasing the numbers of Guiscard's troops.
 He sought the aid of the Venetians, who approached Dyrrachium with all speed.
 When Guiscard became aware of their arrival, he sent his son Bohemund to greet them in the name of the emperor Michael and of Robert.
 Soon after this, Guiscard drops all mention of his son-in-law, as events in Italy soon saw him return there and Bohemund continued the campaign that Alexios eventually overcame.
 It is suspected that once his usefulness had passed, Raiktor was disposed of quickly and quietly.